MicrosoftDocs/security/zero-trust/deploy/infrastructure.md

 ##### Apply security baselines through Azure Policy, including application of in-guest policies

-By enabling [Defender for Cloud](/azure/security-center/security-center-get-started), you will be able to incorporate a set of baseline controls through [Azure Policy's built-in policy definitions for Microsoft Defender for Cloud](/azure/security-center/policy-samples).
+By enabling [Defender for Cloud](/azure/security-center/security-center-get-started), you'll be able to incorporate a set of baseline controls through [Azure Policy's built-in policy definitions for Microsoft Defender for Cloud](/azure/security-center/policy-samples).
-The set of baseline policies will be reflected in the [Defender for Cloud secure score](/azure/security-center/security-center-secure-score), where you can measure your compliance to those policies.
+The set of baseline policies will be reflected in the [Defender for Cloud secure score](/azure/security-center/security-center-secure-score), where you can measure your compliance with those policies.

 You can extend your coverage of policies beyond the Defender for Cloud set and create custom policies if a built-in is not available.
 You can also incorporate [Guest Configuration policies](/azure/governance/policy/how-to/guest-configuration-create) which will measure compliance inside your guest VMs within your subscriptions.